-Thorvald Haerem earned his Ph.D. at Copenhagen Business School in Denmark and is currently an Associate Professor of Organization Psychology at Norwegian School of Management.
+Thorvald Haerem earned his Ph.D. at Copenhagen Business School in Denmark and is currently Professor of Organizational Psychology at BI Norwegian Business School.
 His research interests include technology in organizations, organizational and individual routines, behavioral decision making, and expertise.
 He has published his research in journals as Journal of Applied Psychology, Journal of Behavioral Decision Making, Organizational Studies, and Organization Science.

 Teaching areas

-Thorvald Haerem is resonsible for graduate course in Judgment and Decision Making, Creativity, & Organizational Science at the Norwegian School of Management
+Thorvald Haerem is responsible for graduate course in Judgment and Decision Making, Creativity, & Organizational Science at BI Norwegian Business School.

 There is an increasing interest in how to organize operations carried out by multiteam systems (MTS).
 Large MTS typically operate with a dedicated integration team, responsible for coordinating the operation.
 We report a study of a military multiteam system that prosecute time-sensitive targets.
 We asked whether and how the integration team’s efficiency depends on its communication setting.
 Specifically, we studied how a co-located vs. a distributed communications setting influenced the shared situation awareness and whether the shared situation awareness again influenced the outcome of the decision processes.
 We found that performance fell when the integration team shifted from a co-located to a distributed setting.
 The fall in performance seemed to be mediated by a corresponding fall in situation awareness.
 Moreover, while the performance improved for each run in the co-located setting, we did not see such learning in the distributed setting.
 Qualitative observations revealed that misunderstandings lasted longer in a distributed configuration than in a co-located setting.
 We found that situation awareness at level 3 was the only level of situation awareness significant for predicting all dimensions of performance.
 Implications for theory, research, and practice are discussed.